tonirilix/angular2-introduction/README.md

-# Angular 2 Beta Boilerplate
+# Angular 2 Beta Playground

 ## Description
 This repository acts as a very simple Angular 2 Beta Playground to get started developing Angular 2.